 Listen to Dr. Gary Larson talk about Brain Tumors

-The advantages of proton therapy over standard X-ray radiation
+What are the advantages of proton therapy vs. standard X-ray radiation

 Click image above to enlarge.